PixelsetDev/Pix/README.md

-# Pixelset
+# Pix
-Pixelset is an upcoming photo and video galley and management solution.
+Pix is an upcoming photo and video galley and management solution.